worldpossible/RACHEL5/README.md

 * "Register" uses admin/common.php for auth screen, but logo is broken because the path is relative and the dir is different (this is hardcoded in common.php authorized()

-emule service doesn't show up with service --status-all but it is running fine if you do service emule status -- ok, this is because emul.service is in /etc/systemd/system (systemd) and is not an /etc/init.d (sysvinit) script
+emule service doesn't show up with service --status-all but it is running fine if you do service emule status -- ok, this is because emule.service is in /etc/systemd/system (systemd) and is not an /etc/init.d (sysvinit) script

 we should add the rc.local changes in recovery.sh to the image

-we should add the MOTD stuff in recvoery.sh to the image
+we should add the MOTD stuff in recovery.sh to the image

 we can improve these goaccess stats by configuring it to ignore javascript, css, and such